How do I know if the Modern Fertility test is right for me?

 What can I do if I get an abnormal result?

 The best next step is always to talk to a doctor.
 With your Modern Fertility results, you’ll be armed with information and prepared to have a conversation outlining your options.

 How can I share my test results with my doctor?

 After you get your results back, you can download and print your results out to bring with you to future appointments with your doctor.
 We also include a doctor discussion guide to help you get the ball rolling on talking all things fertility with your doc.

 What else do I get besides my results?

-Your test results are just one piece of what you get with MF - you'll have access to ongoing fertility education, a weekly webinar ("Egginar"), 1:1 consults with our fertility nurse, and a community of women all interested in fertility, health, and female-focused topics that matter.
+Your test results are just one piece of what you get with MF - you'll have access to ongoing fertility education, a weekly webinar ("Egginar"), 1:1 consults with our fertility nurse, and a community where you can connect with others about fertility, health, and Modern topics that matter.